 For instance, public companies are required by law to provide information to the SEC year after year about every single thing that happens with the business.
 The information is shared with the public in the form of annual reports, quarterly reports, proxy statements, press releases, and the list goes on.

-4. Based on the above, it is highly possible that you may loose all your money and because there is no much regulation, there’s nothing much you can do about it.
+4. Based on the above, it is highly possible that you may lose all your money and because there is no such regulation, there’s nothing much you can do about it.
 As clearly noted in the SEC website:

-“Investors in penny stocks should be prepared for the possibility that they may loose their whole investment (or an amount greater than their investment if they purchase penny stocks on margin)”.
+“Investors in penny stocks should be prepared for the possibility that they may lose their whole investment (or an amount greater than their investment if they purchase penny stocks on margin)”.

 5. While it may be true that some people get lucky and actually make money in penny stocks, these stories are rare.
 Remember that there are a lot of scam artists out there- if you have ever heard of the phrase “pump and dump” that’s where the term comes from.
 Experienced people in the business of scamming others with penny stocks can easily ‘hype up’ a random ticker symbol and when everyone is in, they will go ahead and sell, and leave you penniless.